haesena/eSint-v2/README.md

 The request for token-refresh returned a 403 HTTP Status.

 ### Fix
 Identity Toolkit API was not enabled in the Google Cloud Platform.
-After activation, the refresh-request were valid.
+After activation, the refresh-requests are valid and the token is refreshed.

 ## OAuth login and service-workers
-The login popup redirects to the app-login screen instead of opening the login popup from google or facebook.
+The login popup redirects to the app-login screen instead of opening the google or facebook login-form.
 The window stays blank for a while and then closes.
 A Network-Error is thrown.

-###Cause
+### Cause

-By clicking on the login button, the app redirects to /__auth/... for OAuth flow.
+By clicking on the login button, the app redirects to `/__auth/...` for OAuth flow.
 The service-worker is intercepting this, and since the page does not exists, it is redirected to index.

 ### Fix